dianakulawiec/Synthea-Capstone-Project/README.md

 A final dataset for modeling was constructed by combining several types of healthcare records including yearly medical encounter costs, observations/measurements, procedures, medications, and patient demographics.
 The data was cleaned and exploratory data analysis was performed to discover underlying trends in the data.
 Additionally, various data imputation techniques were assessed to address missing values.

 Once the dataset was ready, the data was split into training and testing sets and numerous machine learning models were developed, including dummy regression, linear regression, ridge regression, lasso regression, random forest, and gradient boosting.
-The performance of these models were analyzed by comparing R-squared, mean absolute error (MAE), and mean squared error values (MSE).
+The performance of these models was analyzed by comparing R-squared, mean absolute error (MAE), and mean squared error values (MSE).
 The random forest model was selected as the final model, and its performance was assessed on the entire dataset.

 The results of the final random forest model and steps to run locally are listed below.